-Yes :-)… However, in rare cases, older surgeons used older techniques to remove more Fallopian tube and disrupt more of the Fallopian tube’s blood supply (this may result in a diminished Tubal Reversal success rate).
+Yes :-)… However, in rare cases, older surgeons used older techniques to remove the more Fallopian tube and disrupt more of the Fallopian tube’s blood supply (this may result in a diminished Tubal Reversal success rate).
 Also, over the years scar tissue may have formed which may decrease your overall success rate of a Tubal Reversal).
 A copy of the pathology report and the operative report always helps us decide if you are still a good candidate after all of these years.
 Fortunately, most people are!

 Actually, exactly what are my chances of getting pregnant if I get a Tubal Ligation Reversal?

 Success rates of Tubal Ligation Reversal vary significantly among Tubal Reversal surgeons.
 We only consider the Tubal Reversal surgery “successful” if you get pregnant and deliver a baby.
 Dr. Morice’s success rates will vary among the ages and fertility factors of our patients, but most fall between 70% to 80% of all of our patients.
 Your ovarian function (which we can test with bloodwork), your age, and your partner’s age, and your type of tubal ligation all influence the success rate of your Tubal Reversal surgery.
 In some cases Dr. Morice requests these laboratory procedures (ovarian function, semen analysis) to help better understand the likelihood of your success before deciding if it is appropriate for you to undergo a Tubal Ligation Reversal.
 The exact surgical method of how your Fallopian tubes were ligated makes a big difference, as does the length of Fallopian tube that was removed or damaged during your ligation.
 The longer your Fallopian tube(s) and the more open they are will contribute to your success.

 Is having a Tubal Ligation Reversal surgery dangerous?